Vuong02011996/ai-engineer/README.md

 # ai-engineer

-# When should be I find a job part-time?
 + Maths-basic with fine-turning model.
 + Convert model to tensorRT.
 + Docker - build docker file, service model.